dinhhuy258/notes/docs/networking/home_network/vpn/xtls_reality.md

 ```

 > [!NOTE]
-> The SNI whitelist functions only with unencrypted SNI; if a user employs TLS 1.3 and ESNI, it will no longer work.
-In China, newer HTTPS technologies such as TLS 1.3 and ESNI are blocked, as noted [here](https://hide.me/en/blog/china-now-blocking-https-traffic-using-tls-1-3-and-esni/).
+> SNI whitelisting only works when the SNI is transmitted in plaintext.
+If a client uses TLS 1.3 with ESNI (Encrypted SNI) or ECH (Encrypted Client Hello), the SNI field is encrypted and cannot be inspected by intermediaries, rendering SNI whitelisting ineffective.
+In response, some censorship systems (such as the Great Firewall of China) block all connections using ESNI or ECH to maintain control over accessible domains